 Photo by Murillo de Paula on Unsplash.

-17 tips on how to live an environmentally friendly life
+17 tips on how to live greener

 Going green doesn’t have to be difficult or expensive.
 You can adjust your lifestyle as much as you can and want to live a more environmentally friendly life.
 You don’t have to be rich to do something for the Earth.
 Every small step matters and can encourage others to get rid of old habits that somehow contribute to climate change.

 It’s no coincidence this ranks top on the list.
 The livelihood of Indigenous communities—and underprivileged/marginalized communities worldwide—is affected the most, if not even endangered, by climate change and its consequences.
 Think about the melting ice near the Arctic Circle or the deforestation of the Amazon rainforest, for example.
 By listening to these communities, you can be sure you’ve helped the Earth.